TheThingsNetwork/lorawan-devices/README.md

 # LoRaWAN Device Repository

-The LoRaWAN Device Repository contains information about LoRaWAN end devices and gateways.
+The LoRaWAN Device Repository contains information about LoRaWAN end devices.
 The Device Repository acts as key data source for device catalogs and onboarding devices on LoRaWAN networks.

 This repository is a collaborative effort, driven by The Things Network community.
-We welcome device makers to contribute information about their end devices and gateways to help users find and onboard their devices.
+We welcome device makers to contribute information about their end devices to help users find and onboard their devices.

 ## Example